melvinsjostrand/EmailSender/README.md

-I used phpmyadmin as an database, This is the tables you need and how you create them
+I used phpmyadmin as an database, This is the tables you need and how you create them -You create an PendingUser
+-You get an Confirm Email
+-You confirm the Email and the user get created

 CREATE TABLE PendingUser (
     Id INT AUTO_INCREMENT PRIMARY KEY,